Understanding Cognitive Behavioral Therapy (CBT)

 - Teaching effective communication skills

 Triggers — situations that “trigger” cravings throughout the day — keep many addicted people from getting sober.
-Cognitive behavioral therapy helps recovering addicts deal with triggers in 3 key ways, according to the National Institute on Drug Abuse.
+Cognitive behavioral therapy helps those struggling with an addiction to deal with triggers in 3 key ways, according to the National Institute on Drug Abuse.

 Skills For Managing Triggers